Image

 Natural Syndication

 Syndication occurs when one publisher’s coverage of a campaign results in another site picking up that story and covering it as well.
-And Google likes this – according to their “link schemes” page:
+Google prioritizes content that is helpful and reliable, making it more likely your content will be referenced on other sites.

 This publisher even redid the campaign’s graphics for its Spanish-speaking audience: